charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 * Propagate analytics hits.

 **Step-by-step instructions:**
-As an example I have created a simple iframe below that is using a simple html form that is hosted on a different domain as source.
+As an example I have created a simple iframe that pulls in a webpage that is hosted on a different domain as source.

 <iframe id="testIframe" src="https://phillip-kruger.github.io/testPage.html"></iframe>

-I also already have a Google Tag Manager and Google Analytic implemented on this website.
+I already have a Google Tag Manager and Google Analytic implemented on my main website.

 1. Create a new Google Tag Manager container for your iframe (you can use the same container or a different container, my personal preference is keeping them in separate containers in the same account).
-2. Add the GTM container snippet you created above to your iframe according to [these instructions][https://developers.google.com/tag-manager/quickstart].
+2. Add the GTM container snippet you created above to your iframe according to [these instructions](https://developers.google.com/tag-manager/quickstart).
 2. Create new tag --> Custom HTML

 3. Apart from the custom HTML tag you created above, don't implent anything else in this new container.